-Ambulatory phlebectomy – also known as “hook” phlebectomy – is a minimally invasive varicose vein removal procedure that has helped both men and women return to active, healthy lifestyles with virtually no additional scaring or side effects.
+Ambulatory phlebectomy – also known as “hook” phlebectomy – is a minimally invasive varicose vein removal procedure that has helped both men and women return to active, healthy lifestyles with virtually no additional scarring or side effects.

 Who Is It For?